 PROPERTY DEVELOPMENT STANDARDS

 21.30.105 Cultural Resource Protection.

 B 1 b.
-A site where evidence of potentially significant historical resources is found in an initial study conducted in compliance with the California Environmental Quality Act (CEQA) (Public Resources Code Section 21000 et seq.).
+A site where evidence of potentially significant historical resources is found in an initial study conducted in compliance with the California Environmental Quality Act (CEQA) (Cal.
+Pub.
+Resources Code Section 21000 et seq.).

 B 5.
 Offer for Relocation of Historic Structure.
-Before issuance of a permit by the Building Director for the demolition of an historic structure the applicant shall first offer the structure for relocation by interested parties.
+Before issuance of a permit by the Community Development Director for the demolition of an historic structure the applicant shall first offer the structure for relocation by interested parties.

 Chapter 21.30A